CITY OF ARTS AND SCIENCES

 A city of futuristic buildings, one of the largest cultural complexes in Europe and a symbol of the Valencia of the 21st century.

-Made up of six buildings with futuristic architecture, the Cité des Arts et des Sciences (CAC) stretches over an axis of almost 2 kilometres, located on the former dried-up bed of the Turia River.
-It is the work of Santiago Calatrava, who has devoted almost 15 years to it.
-Its gigantic proportions and spectacular architecture have made it one of the largest cultural complexes in Europe and the symbol of Valencia in the 21st century.
+Comprising six buildings of futuristic architecture, the City of Arts and Sciences (CAC) stretches along a 2-kilometre stretch of the former dry riverbed of the Turia.
+It was designed by Santiago Calatrava, who spent almost 15 years working on it.
+Its gigantic proportions and spectacular architecture have made it one of Europe's largest cultural complexes and a symbol of 21st-century Valencia.

-Hemisphere.
-Inaugurated in 1998, it was the first building in this city.
-It has the shape of a human eye, symbolizing the public eye, and houses the largest Imax cinema in Spain.
-It has an inclined 3D screen that covers 900 m² and 24 m in diameter.
-Its programming includes films about dinosaurs, nature, the great outdoors and adventure.
+Hemisphèric.
+Inaugurated in 1998, this was the city's first building.
+It takes the form of a human eye, symbolizing the public gaze, and houses Spain's largest Imax cinema.
+With an inclined 3D screen covering 900 m² and 24 m in diameter.
+Its program includes films on dinosaurs, nature, wide open spaces and adventure.

 Príncipe Felipe Science Museum.
 Inaugurated in 2000, this museum dedicated to science and technology occupies more than 42,000 m².
-Its geometric shapes are reminiscent of the skeleton of a dinosaur.
-On three floors, it allows visitors to discover in a playful way how electricity or sound works, to explore DNA or to observe one of the largest Foucault clocks in the world.
+Its geometric shapes are reminiscent of a dinosaur skeleton.
+On 3 floors, you can discover how electricity and sound work, explore DNA and observe one of the world's largest Foucault pendulums.

 Oceanografic.
-Inaugurated in 2002, it is the only complex designed by the architect Félix Candela that covers more than 110,000 m², making it the largest aquarium in Europe.
-It is divided into ten large areas that reconstitute the habitats of the Mediterranean, the polar oceans (Arctic and Antarctic), islands, tropical seas, temperate seas and the Red Sea.
-The park also hosts a huge dolphinarium with shows several times a day.
-Located in the heart of the complex, the Submarino restaurant is also its most emblematic building, with its water lily shaped structure.
+Inaugurated in 2002, this is the only complex designed by architect Félix Candela to cover more than 110,000 m², making it the largest aquarium in Europe.
+It is divided into ten major zones, recreating the habitats of the Mediterranean, the polar oceans (Arctic and Antarctic), islands, tropical seas, temperate seas and the Red Sea.
+The park also features a huge dolphinarium with shows several times a day.
+At the heart of the complex, the Submarino restaurant is also its most emblematic building, with its water-lily-shaped structure.

-Reina Sofia Palace of Arts.
+Reina Sofia Palace of the Arts.
 Inaugurated in 2005, this building seems to defy the laws of engineering.
-This impressive building, designed by Calatrava, has a narrower base than the rest of the structure, giving it the shape of a large ocean liner.
-At the top of the building, a metal feather points to the sky.
-It consists of a main hall with a capacity of 1,400 seats and hosts operas, ballets and concerts.
-There is also an auditorium with almost 1,500 seats and a smaller concert hall, the Aula Magistral, which has a capacity of about 400 seats.
+This impressive construction, by Calatrava, has a base that is narrower than the rest of the structure, giving it the shape of a large ocean liner.
+At the top of the building, a metal feather points skywards.
+The main auditorium seats 1,400 and hosts operas, ballets and concerts.
+There's also a 1,500-seat auditorium and a smaller concert hall, the Aula Magistral, with a capacity of around 400.

 Umbracle.
-This is a 320-metre-long promenade that serves as a watchtower.
-Located at the entrance to the City, it allows visitors to contemplate the neighbouring buildings, which are reflected in the 13,500 m² of side pools.
-It is made up of 55 fixed arches and 54 floating arches, 18 m high, and is home to hundreds of palm trees, bougainvilleas, climbing plants and several contemporary art sculptures.
+This is a 320 m-long walkway that acts as a viewpoint.
+Located at the entrance to the Cité, it offers a view of the surrounding buildings reflected in the 13,500 m² of side pools.
+It consists of 55 fixed and 54 floating arches, 18 m high, and is home to hundreds of palm trees, bougainvilleas, climbing plants and several contemporary art sculptures.

 Agora.
-Inaugurated in 2009, it is the latest addition to the city and its highest building, 80 m high.
-It is covered with blue trencadis, a mosaic made of ceramic splinters and is presented as a huge covered square.
-Its shape gives rise to multiple interpretations, but the most common is that of two interlaced hands.
-In 2022, it is expected to house the Caixa Forum de Valencia, designed by Enric Ruiz-Geli, with a surface area of approximately 6,200 m², a flagship cultural project for Valencia.
+Inaugurated in 2009, this is the city's newest and tallest building, standing 80 m high.
+Covered in blue trencadis, a mosaic made of ceramic chips, it looks like a huge covered square.
+Its shape gives rise to many interpretations, but the most common is that of 2 intertwined hands.

 Did you know?
 This review was written by our professional authors.